mirakannan26/SBI-biovagon/README.md

 The exercise demonstrated how BLAST and UCSC provide complementary perspectives: BLAST focuses on sequence similarity, while UCSC enables visualization of genomic context and comparative genomic features.

+## RNA Database

+The purpose of this exercise was to explore **RNAcentral** and understand its role in accessing, investigating, and visualising information related to RNA molecules and genes.

+The exercise involved examining:

+- RNA sequence and annotation information
+- RNA and gene-related database records
+- Links between information from different RNA resources
+- RNA expression profiles
+- Gene and RNA visualisation tools

+## Learning Outcomes

+The exploration of RNAcentral demonstrated the value of centralized databases for accessing information originating from multiple specialised resources.

+The exercise provided an understanding of:

+- RNA database organisation
+- RNA sequence and annotation retrieval
+- Gene and RNA expression information
+- Biological data visualisation
+- Integration of information from multiple databases

+## Reflection

+The exploration of RNAcentral demonstrated the importance of biological databases in organising and interpreting large volumes of biological information.

+A key observation was that RNA databases can integrate different forms of information rather than functioning solely as sequence repositories.
+The availability of annotations, expression profiles, cross-references, and visualisation tools provides a more comprehensive view of RNA and gene-related data.

+The examination of expression profiles also demonstrated how database resources can assist in identifying and interpreting patterns in biological data.
+Visualisation tools further support the interpretation of complex datasets by presenting biological information in an accessible format.

+Overall, the exercise provided practical exposure to RNA databases, RNA information retrieval, gene expression profiles, database integration, and biological data visualisation.

 ### Protein Databases

 Human insulin protein was analysed using UniProt, InterPro and the Protein Data Bank (PDB), focusing on protein annotation, conserved domains, structure and function.